 The conversation could go like this:

-Borrower: The Bank requires me to make an attempt to find a new cosigner because grandma died.
+Borrower: The Bank requires me to attempt to find a new cosigner because grandma died.

 Parent: Do I have to cosign for you?

-Parent: Then I will decline to cosign your loan.
+Parent: I will decline to cosign your loan.

 Adding a cosigner after the death of the original cosigner is something that will only benefit the lender and be to the detriment of the new cosigner.
 There is no reason to do it.